-Surgeries will be performed at Harborview Medical Center or the UW Medical Center - Northwest depending on the soonest availability.
+Surgeries will be performed at Harborview Medical Center.

-New patient consultations and follow-up appointments will be scheduled in one of our Plastic Surgery clinics.
-Depending on which provider you are scheduled with; you will go to one of the following clinics:

-- Burn and Plastic Surgery Clinic at Harborview - Center for Reconstructive Surgery at UW Medical Center Montlake
+New patient consultations and follow-up appointments will be scheduled at the Burn and Plastic Surgery Clinic at Harborview

 Questions?
 Contact Us at

 UW Medicine's Transgender and Gender Non-Binary Health Program Phone: 206-597-0700 Fax: 206-520-3104 E-mail: tgnbhealthprogram@uw.edu Office Hours: 8:00 am - 4:00 pm, Monday thru Friday (excluding Holidays)